 The Burley Summer Festival, held over the last week in August each year, has a busy programme packed full of mostly locally sourced entertainment and activities.
-Walkers are Welcome have increasingly contributed to the guided walks element since 2014, with three walks undertaken in 2015, six in 2016, and eleven in 2017.
+Walkers are Welcome have increasingly contributed to the guided walks element since 2014, with three walks undertaken in 2015, six in 2016, eleven in 2017, and thirteen in 2018.

 - Contact Us